stimulsoft/Samples-ASP.NET-WebViewer-CSharp/README.md

 #Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
-* Localizing WebViewer
+* Localizing the Viewer
-* Show Report in the WebViewer
+* Show Report in the Viewer
-* WebViewer with Scroll Bars
+* Web Viewer with Scroll Bars

 They are all combined in a Visual Studio solution (.sln-file).